H7O/DB2RestAPI/README.md

 	"phone": "1234567890"
 }
 ```
-4. Send the request and you should see the following JDON respons:
+4. Send the request and you should see the following JSON respons:
 ```json
 [
 	{